gabedunn-archive/contract-generator/Contract.md

 This contract stays in place and need not be renewed.
 If for some reason one part of this contract becomes invalid or unenforceable, the remaining parts of it remain in place.

-Although the language is simple, the intentions are serious and this contract is a legal document under exclusive jurisdiction of the Canadian Courts system.
+Although the language is simple, the intentions are serious and this contract is a legal document under exclusive jurisdiction of the Canadian Courts system, specifically the courts of Alberta.

 Oh and don't forget those men with big dogs.